dnielbowen/mipsProcessor/README.md

 New data is only produced in the execute and mem stages.

-- 1 stall: If an R-type instruction uses data from a preceeding load
+- 1 stall: If an R-type instruction uses data from a preceding load

     `lw $t0,0x($t1)`        # IF  ID  EX  ME  WB
                             #               <-Data $t0 available
     `add $t2,$t0,$t1`       # IF  ID  EX  ME  WB
                             #         <-Data $t0 needed

 - 1 stall: If a branch uses data from a preceding ALU operation